 - Enjoy a picnic in the Andes, accompanied by Chilean wine

-|Day 1||Arrival in Santiago de Chile||Santiago|
+|Day 1||Arrive in Santiago de Chile||Santiago|

 |Day 2||Maipo Valley Full-Day Tour||Santiago|

-|Day 3||Flight to Puerto Montt - Transfer to Puerto Varas||Puerto Varas|
+|Day 3||Fly to Puerto Montt, Transfer to Puerto Varas||Puerto Varas|

-|Day 4||Tour of Osorno Volcano, Petrohue Falls & Todos los Santos Lake||Puerto Varas|
+|Day 4||Tour of Osorno Volcano, Petrohué Waterfalls & Lago Todos los Santos||Puerto Varas|

 |Day 5||Chiloé National Park Tour||Puerto Varas|

-|Day 6||Transfer to Puerto Montt & Fly to Punta Arenas||Punta Arenas|
+|Day 6||Transfer to Puerto Montt, Fly to Punta Arenas||Punta Arenas|

-|Day 7||Isla Magdalena Penguin Colony - Transfer to Torres del Paine National Park||Torres del Paine|
+|Day 7||Visit Isla Magdalena Penguin Colony, Transfer to Torres del Paine||Torres del Paine|

 |Days 8-9||Explore Torres del Paine National Park||Torres del Paine|

-Day 1: Arrival in Santiago de Chile
+Day 1: Arrive in Santiago de Chile

 Welcome to Chile!
-Upon arrival at Santiago International Airport, a driver will meet you and transfer you to your hotel.
+Upon arrival in Santiago, a driver will meet you at the airport and transfer you to your hotel.
 You'll have the rest of the day to explore the city at your leisure.
 You could hike to the top of Cerro San Cristóbal for the most magnificent views in Santiago, stroll the cobblestone streets of fashionable Barrio Bellavista, visit the Plaza de Armas, located in Santiago's historical center, or snap some pictures in front of the Palacio de la Moneda.

-For dinner be sure to get out of the hotel and enjoy a culinary adventure in the city.
-In recent years Santiago has emerged as a global foodie destination.
-Chilean chefs are reinventing traditional dishes like empanadas, cazuelas (stews), and seafood with ingredients harvested all the way from the northern deserts and southern Patagonian regions.
+For dinner, enjoy a culinary adventure in the city.
+In recent years, Santiago has emerged as a global foodie destination.
+Chilean chefs are reinventing traditional dishes like empanadas, cazuelas (stews), and seafood, with ingredients harvested all the way from the northern deserts and southern Patagonian regions.
 You can find great restaurants and wine bars not only in the Bellavista neighborhood but also in the revitalized historic barrios of Yungay and Italia.

 Day 2: Maipo Valley Full-Day Tour

-Today you'll experience even more of Chile's famous natural beauty with a visit to Cajón del Maipu.
-After breakfast, embark on a 45-minute road trip southeast of Santiago to this popular gorge.
+Experience even more of Chile's famous natural beauty today with a visit to Cajón del Maipo, located 45 minutes southeast of Santiago.
 You'll first arrive in the fertile San José de Maipo region, with its hills and vineyards.
-Then it's an ascent into the mountains and the landscapes become even more dramatic as massifs and snow-capped peaks dominate the skyline.
+Then it's an ascent into the mountains, and the landscapes will become even more dramatic as massifs and snowcapped peaks dominate the skyline.
 After reaching 9,843 feet (3,000 m) above sea level, exit the vehicle at the shores of the Embalse de Yeso, a reservoir nestled in the Andes whose glassy surface shines bright turquoise.

 There will be ample time to marvel at this landscape and snap photos of the panoramic vistas.
 You'll also walk around the shore as your expert guide offers insight into the geology of the area, as well as the history of the reservoir, a result of damming the Río Yeso back in 1964.
-For lunch, pull up a seat near the water and enjoy a picnic accompanied by a selection of top Chilean wine.
-Afterward, you'll return to San José de Maipo and stop in at a local restaurant to try a traditional Chilean empanada.
-Finally, you'll transfer back to your hotel in Santiago.
+For lunch, pull up a seat near the water and enjoy a picnic accompanied by a selection of top Chilean wines.
+Afterward, return to San José de Maipo and stop in at a local restaurant to try a traditional Chilean empanada.
+Finally, transfer back to your hotel in Santiago.

 After breakfast in Puerto Varas, a driver will pick you up for a full-day scenic tour of the area, including the most famous sites such as the Osorno volcano, the Petrohué Waterfalls, and Lago Todos los Santos.
-The first part of the drive takes you along the shores of Llanquihue Lake, where you'll pass the mouth of Río Pescado (Fish River).
-You'll also pass by the villages of La Poza and Los Riscos before reaching Ensenada, a small town that sits at the foot of Osorno Volcano.
-You'll begin a hike up to Osorno, stopping at different vantage points for photo opportunities until ultimately reaching an impressive lookout at a height of 4,068 ft (1,240 m) above sea level.
+The first part of the drive takes you along the shores of Lago Llanquihue, where you'll pass the mouth of Río Pescado.
+You'll also pass by the villages of La Poza and Los Riscos before reaching Ensenada, a small town at the foot of Osorno.
+Begin a hike up the volcano, stopping at different vantage points, until you ultimately reach an impressive lookout at a height of 4,068 feet (1,240 m) above sea level.

 After hiking back down, lunch will be served, after which time you'll continue toward the waterfalls of the Río Petrohué.
 Fed by the nearby Lago Todos los Santos, the Petrohué is famous for its electric blue waters and cascading waterfalls that have carved a network of chutes into the surrounding basaltic lava rock.
 There's a network of pathways all around that offer various vantage points where you can observe these thundering waterfalls in all their glory.
 The tour finishes with a visit to the turquoise waters of Todos los Santos, before returning to Puerto Varas in time to enjoy dinner in town.